 And the WINNER IS...

-With over 30 years of membership and print competition at the Professional Photographers of America (International Print Competition), South Eastern Professional Photographers of America, and Professional Photographers of North Carolina, we've had a generous amount of success.
+With over 30 years of membership and print competition at the Professional Photographers of America (International Print Competition), South Eastern Professional Photographers of America, Professional Photographers of North Carolina, and SYNC (Senior and Youth National Conference) we've had a generous amount of success.
 Here are some highlights: